 Likewise, if you believe there are risks of COVID transmission at your work, you can raise your concerns with your health and safety representative or directly with management.

 Consultation about masks should include discussions around how the masks will be provided and how workers will be trained on the proper use of them.
 It’s important that people who can’t wear a mask for medical reasons are also considered in any plans to introduce masks to the workplace.

 If you have concerns about the risks of COVID or the use of masks at your workplace, talk to your health and safety representative or contact the Australian Worker Support Centre for more information.

 What type of mask should I wear at work?

 The type of mask needed at work depends on where you work and any safety risks from the type of work you do.

-According to health advice, P2/N95 masks are recommended for use in health care settings or specific industries.
+Given the increase in the latest highly infectious variant of Omicron, the use of P2/N95 masks is strong encouraged for indoor spaces where ventilation may be poor e.g. lifts, stairwells, public transport.
 These masks are in high demand leading to some fake equipment entering the market.
 If you are required to wear a P2/N95 mask, make sure it meets Australian safety standards.

 Ask your health and safety representative if you are unsure what is the safest mask for your work or check with your union.